MasterOminousDev/Ominous-Engine/art/readme.txt

 Use the music in videos you do, use art, ANYTHING.
 MAKE ANYTHING AS YOU WANT.

-Support fnf on Itch.io - https://ninja-muffin24.itch.io/funkin
+Support the original project for Friday Night Funkin on Itch.io - https://ninja-muffin24.itch.io/funkin

-If not no biggie we don't fully hate you only kinda no biggie.

 --------------------
     INFO AND LINKS
 --------------------

-If you wanna dig around, the engine is open source on Github
+If you wanna dig around, the engine is open source on Github (not fully tho)

 https://github.com/MasterOminousDev/Ominous-Engine